 Celebrating Maine TraditionOpen during the winter and summer seasons.

-Camp is Sunday River's newest restaurant, opened in December 2013 in the Grand Summit Hotel serving comfort food with a sophisticated touch.
+Camp is Sunday River's newest restaurant, opened in December 2013 in the Grand Summit Hotel.
+Camp celebrates the Maine tradition of escaping daily life with a trip to "camp."
+It serves comfort food with a sophisticated twist.
 Open daily for breakfast and dinner.Learn More

 A Memorable Dining ExperienceOpen during the summer season

 Experience grand dining at the Jordan Hotel.
 Grand Ave offers a variety of entrees ranging from sirloin steak and cedar-planked salmon to a unique selection of mouthwatering burgers and vegetarian delights.
 Looking for a specialty beverage?
 Grand Ave has you covered with cocktails, premium draught beer, and exceptional wines.
 Located at the Jordan Hotel, 207-824-5353.

 Dinner affairs at the mid-mountain Peak LodgeOpen during the winter and summer seasons.